 Then I started asking questions like: How can I take what I’ve learned in security over the last ten years and use it to help other organizations?
 How can I make the biggest impact for the greatest amount of people?

-What was it about Red Canary’s TAM role that excited you?
+What was it about Red Canary’s incident handler role that excited you?

 I wanted to contribute to something great.
 I first considered a Red Canary security analyst role because I knew the analysts were of high caliber.
-Then I met with one of Red Canary’s Technical Account Managers, Mike Haag, and talked about my goals and passions, and he recommended a Technical Account Manager position.
+Then I met with Mike Haag and talked about my goals and passions, and he recommended an incident handler position.
 It sounded like my dream job.

 We ran through scenarios of working side-by-side with IT Security managers and security teams.
-Being a TAM would give me the opportunity to directly help customers improve threat detection, advise them in the midst of an attack, guide technology decisions, plus do threat hunting and dive into investigations.
+Being an incident handler would give me the opportunity to directly help customers improve threat detection, advise them in the midst of an attack, guide technology decisions, plus do threat hunting and dive into investigations.
 Understanding what happens during an attack is one thing, but I was really excited about the opportunity to explain the risk to a customer and work together to find ways to improve their security.

 What do you think contributes to success in the security field?